Rebecca Joyce: International representative rowing

 Joyce's national representative debut came when, still aged eighteen, she was selected to stroke the Australian lightweight four at the 1989 World Rowing Championships in Bled.
 They rowed to a fourth placing.
 Joyce and Sally Ninham held their seats in the Australian lightweight four in 1990 and were joined by Pam Westerndorf and Amanda Cross.
 They gained some international experience with a valuable tour of North America before coming back to Tasmania for the 1990 World Rowing Championships in Lake Barrington.
 In the final, Joyce stroked the Australian four to a silver medal.

 In 1991 Joyce was the only returning member of that 1990 four and joined up with Tamsin Angus-Leppan, and Joyce's Victorian teammates Deirdre Fraser and Minnie Cade to compete at the 1991 World Rowing Championships.
-The lightweight four place fifth and Joyce & Cade doubled-up to row in the Australian women's heavyweight eight who placed twelfth.
+The lightweight four place fifth and Joyce and Cade doubled-up to row in the Australian women's heavyweight eight who placed twelfth.

 Joyce suffered chronic fatigue in 1992 and took a break from the sport.
 In 1993, the lightweight double scull was announced for introduction into the Olympic program and this spurred her back into rowing, a move into sculls and a relocation to Sydney in order to be coached by Ellen Randall.
-Joyce was selected as Australia's lightweight singe-sculls entrant for the 1995 World Rowing Championships in Tampere, Finland.
+Joyce was selected as Australia's lightweight single-sculls entrant for the 1995 World Rowing Championships in Tampere, Finland.
 She won her heat, finished second to France in the semi-final and then raced magnificently in the final to win the gold medal and a world championship title.

 Joyce brought her Olympic dream to a reality when she was selected with the highly experienced Sydney lightweight Virginia Lee to row Australia's lightweight double scull at the 1996 Atlanta Olympics They won their heat and semi-final and raced with skill in the final to a bronze medal beaten out the fourth placed Italians by 0.27 seconds.

 Post Olympics Joyce was back competing at the highest level in 1998.
 She rowed in a lightweight double scull at the World Rowing Cup II in Hazewinkel and then in the quad at WRC III in Lucerne.
 At the 1998 World Rowing Championships in Cologne, Joyce stroked Australia's lightweight quad scull.
 The Australians finished second in their heat and second in the repechage to make the final where they placed fifth.
 It was Joyce's last representative appearance.